segfault24/esiclient/EsiClient/docs/KillmailsApi.md

 ### HTTP request headers

- - **Content-Type**: Not defined
+ - **Content-Type**: application/json
  - **Accept**: application/json

 <a name="getKillmailsKillmailIdKillmailHash"></a>
 # **getKillmailsKillmailIdKillmailHash**
-> GetKillmailsKillmailIdKillmailHashOk getKillmailsKillmailIdKillmailHash(killmailHash, killmailId, datasource, userAgent, xUserAgent)
+> GetKillmailsKillmailIdKillmailHashOk getKillmailsKillmailIdKillmailHash(killmailHash, killmailId, datasource, ifNoneMatch)

 Get a single killmail

-Return a single killmail from its ID and hash  ---  This route is cached for up to 3600 seconds
+Return a single killmail from its ID and hash  ---  This route is cached for up to 1209600 seconds

 ### Example
 ```java